2025 Annual Service Plan

 The plan is also informed by:

-• Stakeholder and public consultation
+• Planning Advisory Group and public consultation

 • Customer experience and equity considerations